ghgemmer/yotagrabber/output/Readme.txt

 Only the last 14 days of changes are kept.
 A typical use of this file is to watch for changes to the column values of a specific VIN  (sort by VIN and find the specific VIN).
-The user can visually scan for changes between values in the rows for that VIN or look at the List of Changes column (for change types of MODED) to see a concise list only the changes that occured between the current row and the previous row.
+The user can visually scan for changes between values in the rows for that VIN or look at the List of Changes column (for change types of MODED) to see a concise list of only the changes that occured between the current row and the previous row.

 A user would typically note the last time they viewed that VIN info in this file and then be sure to